Trandolapril and Verapamil Prescribing Information

 Some hypertensive patients with no apparent pre-existing renal vascular disease have developed increases in blood urea and serum creatinine, usually minor and transient, especially when ACE inhibitors have been given concomitantly with a diuretic.
 This is more likely to occur in patients with pre-existing renal impairment.
 Dosage reduction and/or discontinuation of any diuretic and/or the ACE inhibitor may be required.

-Use in Patients with Attenuated (Decreased) Neuromuscular Transmission:
+Use in Patients with Attenuated (Decreased) Neuromuscular TransmissionVerapamil Component

-In clinical trials, hyperkalemia (serum potassium> 6.00 mEq/L) occurred in approximately 0.4 percent of hypertensive patients receiving trandolapril and in 0.8% of patients receiving a dose of trandolapril (0.5-8 mg) in combination with a dose of verapamil hydrochloride extended-release tablets (120-240 mg).
+In clinical trials, hyperkalemia (serum potassium > 6.00 mEq/L) occurred in approximately 0.4 percent of hypertensive patients receiving trandolapril and in 0.8% of patients receiving a dose of trandolapril (0.5-8 mg) in combination with a dose of verapamil SR (120-240 mg).
 In most cases, elevated serum potassium levels were isolated values, which resolved despite continued therapy.
 None of these patients were discontinued from the trials because of hyperkalemia.
-Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements, and/or potassium-containing salt substitutes, which should be used cautiously, if at all, with trandolapril (see PRECAUTIONS, Drug Interactions).
+Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of potassium-sparing diuretics, potassium supplements, and/or potassium-containing salt substitutes, which should be used cautiously, if at all, with trandolapril (see PRECAUTIONS - Drug Interactions).

 Presumably due to the inhibition of the degradation of endogenous bradykinin, persistent nonproductive cough has been reported with all ACE inhibitors, always resolving after discontinuation of therapy.
 ACE inhibitor-induced cough should be considered in the differential diagnosis of cough.
 In controlled trials of trandolapril, cough was present in 2% of trandolapril patients and 0% of patients given placebo.
 There was no evidence of a relationship to dose.

 Clinical use of verapamil in digitalized patients has shown the combination to be well tolerated if digoxin doses are properly adjusted.
 Chronic verapamil treatment can increase serum digoxin levels by 50 to 75% during the first week of therapy, and this can result in digoxin toxicity.
 In patients with hepatic cirrhosis, the influence of verapamil on digoxin kinetics is magnified.
 Verapamil may reduce total body clearance and extrarenal clearance of digitoxin by 27% and 29%, respectively.
 Maintenance digoxin doses should be reduced when verapamil is administered, and the patient should be carefully monitored to avoid over- or under-digitalization.
 Whenever overdigitalization is suspected, the daily dose of digoxin should be reduced or temporarily discontinued.
-Upon discontinuation of any verapamil-containing regime including Trandolapril and Verapamil hydrochloride extended-release tablets, the patient should be reassessed to avoid underdigitalization.
-Neither trandolapril nor its metabolites have been found to interact with digoxin.
+Upon discontinuation of any verapamil-containing regime including trandolapril/verapamil hydrochloride ER tablets, the patient should be reassessed to avoid underdigitalization.
+No clinically significant pharmacokinetic interaction has been found between trandolapril (or its metabolites) and digoxin.

 Increased sensitivity to the effects of lithium (neurotoxicity) has been reported during concomitant verapamil-lithium therapy with either no change or an increase in serum lithium levels.
 Increased serum lithium levels and symptoms of lithium toxicity have been reported in patients receiving concomitant lithium and ACE inhibitor therapy.
-Trandolapril and Verapamil hydrochloride extended-release tablets and lithium should be coadministered with caution, and frequent monitoring of serum lithium levels is recommended.
+Trandolapril/verapamil hydrochloride ER tablets and lithium should be coadministered with caution, and frequent monitoring of serum lithium levels is recommended.
 If a diuretic is also used, the risk of lithium toxicity may be increased.

 Hypotension, bradyarrhythmias, and lactic acidosis have been observed in patients receiving concurrent clarithromycin.